Joshua-Dev0/Multilayer-Perceptron/README.md

 - The model may produce incorrect predictions for poorly centered or unusually written digits.
 - GPU acceleration requires a compatible CUDA environment.

-## Future Improvements

-- Display probabilities for all 10 digits.
-- Improve the drawing brush and image preprocessing.
-- Add model accuracy visualization.
-- Support batch inference.
-- Experiment with different network architectures.
-- Compare the MLP with a Convolutional Neural Network (CNN).

 ## License

 Add your preferred open-source license here.

-README.md is ai-generated